Human Rights > Commitment to Respect Human Rights

 Our Human Rights Risk Management System

-• Assessment of management priorities for identified salient human rights risks
+• Assessment of management priorities for key risks

-• Development of action plans for preventing, mitigating, and addressing negative impacts
+• Development of solutions and mitigation plans for negative impacts

 • Implementation of plans and effectiveness tracking